pratamastan/bangkit-capstone0143/README.md

 Trained on Quora question pair dataset, translated to Indonesian with Google Translate

-The Draft folder contains codes in draft process
+The Draft folder contains codes in draft process, the final model is in the front page (spratama_model.ipynb)

 train.csv and train complete.xlsx is the original dataset retrieved from https://www.kaggle.com/c/quora-question-pairs/data